Enhanced Infection Control

 As we navigate the COVID-19 pandemic and more information is revealed about how spread can be prevented, you may notice we have implemented additional protocols and equipment in order to protect our staff, our patients, and our community by minimizing the risk of transmission.

-- Patients will wear a mask until we are ready to begin treatment
+- Patients are encouraged but not required to wear a mask until we are ready to begin treatment

 - Clear barriers at reception and check-out counters

 - Masks worn at all times by clinical staff

 - Washable or disposable gowns, face shields and head coverings worn for any procedure likely to generate aerosol or splatter